Google AI generates images of 3D models with realistic lighting and reflections

 “Modern deep generative models learn to synthesize realistic images,” the researchers wrote.
 “Most computational models have only focused on generating a 2D image, ignoring the 3D nature of the world … This 2D-only perspective inevitably limits their practical usages in many fields, such as synthetic data generation, robotic learning, visual reality, and the gaming industry.”

 VON tackles the problem by jointly synthesizing three-dimensional shapes and two-dimensional images in a process the researchers refer to as a “disentangled object representation.”
-The image generation model is decomposed into three factors — shape, viewpoint, and texture — and first learns to synthesize three-dimensional shapes before next computing “2.5D” sketches and adding textures.
+The image generation model is decomposed into three factors — shape, viewpoint, and texture — and first learns to synthesize three-dimensional shapes before computing “2.5D” sketches and adding textures.

-Importantly, because the three factors are conditionally independents the model doesn’t require paired data between two-dimensional and three-dimensional shapes.
+Importantly, because the three factors are conditionally independent the model doesn’t require paired data between two-dimensional and three-dimensional shapes.
 That enabled the team to train it on large-scale collections of two-dimensional images and three-dimensional shapes, like Pix3D, Google image search, and ShapeNet, the latter containing thousands of CAD models across 55 object categories.

 To get VON to learn how to generate shapes of its own, the team trained a generative adversarial network (GAN) — a two-part neural network consisting of generators that produce samples and discriminators that attempt to distinguish between the generated samples and real-world samples — on the aforementioned three-dimensional shapes dataset.
 Texture generation was relegated to another GAN-based neural network.